History of Hymns: 'View the Present Through the Promise'

 by Thomas Troeger

-This week’s hymn, “View the Present Through the Promise,” is found in the “Promised Coming” section of the hymnal Worship & Song.
-It is often true that the Advent sections of hymnals include proleptic hymns – those that parallel the historical waiting for the Messiah with the eschatological hope of the present day.
-That is certainly the message of this thoughtful text by the poet and homileticist Thomas Troeger (b.
+“View the Present Through the Promise” is found in the “Promised Coming” section of the hymnal Worship & Song.
+It is often true that the Advent sections of hymnals include proleptic hymns—those that parallel the historical waiting for the Messiah with the eschatological hope of the present day.
+That is certainly the message of this thoughtful text by the poet and homiletics professor Thomas H. Troeger (b.
 1945).

 Troeger was born in New York, and he has degrees from Yale University (1967) and Colgate Rochester Divinity School (1970).
-He has received two honorary doctorates – one from Dickinson College (1993) and the other from Virginia Theological Seminary (2001).
+He has received two honorary doctorates— one from Dickinson College (1993) and the other from Virginia Theological Seminary (2001).
 When he was a young pastor, he served New Hartford Presbyterian Church until 1977.
-It was then that his career as a professor began with appointments at Colgate Rochester/Bexley Hall/Crozer Theological Seminary (1977-1991), Iliff School of Theology (1991-2005), and Yale Divinity School/Yale Institute of Sacred Music (2005-present).
+It was then that his career as a professor began with appointments at Colgate Rochester/Bexley Hall/Crozer Theological Seminary (1977–1991), Iliff School of Theology (1991–2005), and Yale Divinity School/Yale Institute of Sacred Music (2005–2015).
 Troeger is a prolific author (at least 20 books), an accomplished poet (with hymns included in most Christian hymnals), a virtuosic musician (flute), and a respected preacher (Watson, “Thomas Troeger”).
+After retiring in 2015, he resides in Maine.
+He was elected a Fellow of The Hymn Society in the United States and Canada in 2019 (McMahon, “Thomas H. Troeger,” n.p.).

 Keep awake therefore, for you do not know on what day your Lord is coming.
 But understand this: if the owner of the house had known in what part of the night the thief was coming, he would have stayed awake and would not have let his house be broken into.
 Therefore, you also must be ready, for the Son of Man is coming at an unexpected hour.

-Liturgically, the hymn fits snugly into the true meaning of the season of Advent, translated from Latin as ‘to come’ –as in, what is to come, as in Jesus.
-Advent is a forward-looking as much as it is a backward-looking season.
+Liturgically, the hymn fits snugly into the true meaning of the season of Advent, translated from Latin as “to come”—as in, what is to come, as in Jesus.
+Advent is as much a forward-looking season as much as it is a backward-looking season.
 The hope is not just in our past with the birth of Jesus, but in our future, when Jesus comes again.
-The first Sunday in Advent, in all three years of the lectionary, has a Gospel text pointing to the Day of the Lord with Christ’s second coming (Year A: Matthew 24:36-44 [cited above], Year B: Mark 13:24-37, Year C: Luke 21:25-36).
-With the rush to Christmas found across Western culture and the consumerist appropriation of Christmas flooding the senses, this hymn stands athwart the temptation to fill Advent with nostalgia, saying “No.”
+The first Sunday in Advent, in all three years of the lectionary, has a Gospel text pointing to the Day of the Lord with Christ’s second coming (Year A: Matthew 24:36–44 [cited above], Year B: Mark 13:24–37, Year C: Luke 21:25–36).
+With the rush to Christmas found across Western culture and the consumerist appropriation of Christmas flooding the senses, this hymn thwarts the temptation to fill Advent with nostalgia, saying, “No.”

 The active tense throughout the text points to the active nature of Advent: “view,” “probe,” “match,” “trust,” “lift,” “make.”
 Advent is not a passive season of memory, but an active time of hope and striving and purpose, for “Christ will come again.”

-Another hymn tune that frequently accompanies this text is FRANKLIN PARK, written by Roy Hopp (b.
+The tune originally composed for this text was HOMILETICS by Episcopalian organist and professor Carol Doran (b.
+1936).
+Another hymn tune that frequently accompanies this text is FRANKLIN PARK, written by Reformed musician Roy Hopp (b.
 1951) specifically for the text.
 The first phrase is centered in G major, which gives a nice lift and strength to the “promise” of God.
-The second phrase centers in the relative E minor and gives a sense of the deepening darkness, but then lifts the singers to higher pitches to strengthen the statement “Christ will come again.”
+The second phrase centers in the relative E minor and gives a sense of the deepening darkness, but then lifts the singers to higher pitches to strengthen the statement, “Christ will come again.”
 The third phrase uses a two-part sequence that starts high as we “lift above,” but then goes lower in pitch as it returns to the work we must do.
-The final phrase leaps up as the words “hope past hope’s” are being sung and then ends firmly on the tonic – a reminder that the promise of Christ’s return is sure.
+The final phrase leaps up as the words “hope past hope’s” are being sung and then ends firmly on the tonic—a reminder that the promise of Christ’s return is sure.

 For further reading:

 John Richard Watson, “Thomas Troeger.”
-Article referenced at The Canterbury Dictionary of Hymnology.
-Canterbury Press, accessed September 28, 2017, https://hymnology.hymnsam.co.uk/t/thomas-troeger?q=troeger
+The Canterbury Dictionary of Hymnology.
+Canterbury Press, http://www.hymnology.co.uk/t/thomas-troeger (accessed November 12, 2020).

 This article is provided as a collaboration between Discipleship Ministries and The Fellowship of United Methodists in Music and Worship Arts.